carloscarollo-UFMS/Mapping_flavonoid/README.md

 This repository contains the code and supporting resources associated with the manuscript:

-**Comparative flavonoid chemotonomy across plant lineages reveals structural specialization and target-dependent functional patterns**
+**Comparative flavonoid chemotaxonomy across plant lineages reveals structural specialization and target-dependent functional patterns**

 The workflow integrates: